 Making excuses–whether conscious or unconscious–may be the number-one reason for people’s poor character development, and therefore the perpetual and futile attempt to realize their ideal future – their success.

-Remember this: NOTHING IS EASIER THAN MAKING EXCUSES.
+NOTHING IS EASIER THAN MAKING EXCUSES.
 NOTHING IS HARDER THAN TAKING RESPONSIBILITY.